mmerce/examples/merge-sources/readme.md

 # Output

-- The map of tags and resulting datasets
+- The tags of the accumulated sources.
+- The merged datasets.